chtenb/chtenb.github.io/blog/lush.md

 The exit code of a program is represented by an ascii bytestring containing a decimal number.

 ## Evaluation
-A bytestring is a so-called constant, meaning that when it is evaluated, it returns itself.
+A *bytestring* is a so-called constant, meaning that when it is evaluated, it returns itself.

-When a word is evaluated, the following rules apply:
+When a *word* is evaluated, the following rules apply:

 1. If it starts with a `$`, it is interpreted as a variable and is substituted by the value in that variable.
 2. If it contains `*` characters, it is interpreted as a glob pattern and is evaluated to all the filenames matching the pattern.
 3. Otherwise it evaluates to a bytestring.

-When a list `(x y z ...)` is evaluated, all the list elements are first scanned if there is a word matching a macro name.
+When a *list* `(x y z ...)` is evaluated, all the list elements are first scanned if there is a word matching a macro name.

-If that is the case, the macro is evaluated with two list arguments: the elements to the left and to the right of the macro.
+1. For the first macro that is found, the macro is evaluated with two list arguments: the elements to the left and to the right of the macro.
-If there are no macros present, the list is evaluated recursively from left to right.
+2. If there are no macros present, the list is evaluated recursively from left to right.
-Then, if the first element is a word that matches a program name, it is invoked with the remaining elemens as arguments, and the entire expression evaluates to the values in the stdout of the program.
+3. Then, if the first element is a word that matches a program name, it is invoked with the remaining elemens as arguments, and the entire expression evaluates to the values in the stdout of the program.
-Note that stdout can have multiple values, so a program evaluation can result in multiple values (and thus also result in multiple arguments when passed to another program).
+4. Note that stdout can have multiple values, so a program evaluation can result in multiple values (and thus also result in multiple arguments when passed to another program).
-If the first element is not a program, the expression evaluates to a list again, but with the elements evaluated.
+5. If the first element is not a program, the expression evaluates to a list again, but with the elements evaluated.

-When an operator is evaluated, an error is signaled, because operators can only be evaluated in the context of a list.
+When an *operator* is evaluated, an error is signaled, because operators can only be evaluated in the context of a list.

 ## Syntax
 Commands are invoked like